How to Tell When It's Time to Replace Your Compression Gear

-Has your compression wear seen better days?
-Learn the signs that tell you it's time for a replacement.
+Has your activewear seen better days?
+It might be time for a replacement.

 If you’ve had your compression apparel for a while now and put it through plenty of activity and sweat, you may have noticed some beginning signs of wear and tear.